Yotel: History

 On 13 June 2011, YOTEL opened a hotel in New York City at 570 10th Ave, as a part of the $300 Million MiMA complex which includes residential units.
 Rockwell Group and Softroom designed the 669 rooms sized at 16 m2 each.
 YOTEL New York has a multi-bar 4000 ft2 balcony, Terrace.

 In 2015, YOTEL announced plans to expand to Boston, Dubai, Singapore (Orchard Road and Changi Airport), Paris (Charles De Gaulle), Miami, London and San Francisco.
 In 2017, YOTEL opened its city centre hotels in Boston and Singapore and begun construction in London.
 It also announced a further location in Amsterdam city centre.
 Later in the year, YOTEL formed a $250 million strategic partnership with Starwood Capital Group for a 30 percent stake in the company and the first city YOTEL investment in Edinburgh was confirmed.

 In 2018, YOTEL launched its new brand: YOTEL.
 YOTELPAD is an extended-stay business, where guests can stay from one day up to a year.
 YOTEL confirmed 6 new PAD developments in Park City, Dubai, Miami and Geneva.

 Furthermore, the company announced properties in Glasgow and Istanbul New Airport.

 In 2018, YOTEL also forged a partnership with Plug and Play – a Silicon Valley innovation platform for start-ups, corporations and investors.

 In 2019 and 2020, YOTEL opened its first hotels in London, Edinburgh, Istanbul, San Francisco, Washington DC, Park City with plans to open Porto, Glasgow and Miami in 2021.
 YOTEL plans to double its portfolio to 15,000 globally by 2030.

 In July 2022, YOTEL announced plans to open its first hotel in Japan, a 244-room property in one of Tokyo's main shopping districts, Ginza.
 In March 2023, YOTEL announced it would open its first YOTELPAD location outside of the U.S. in London, England.
-YOTELPAD London Stratford was opened in 2023 and will be the company’s seventh overall property in the U.K. and third in London joining locations in London City and London Shoreditch.
+YOTELPAD London Stratford was opened in 2023 and will be the company's seventh overall property in the U.K. and third in London joining locations in London City and London Shoreditch.

+In 2026, Hilton Worldwide announced an exclusive agreement with Yotel to intergrate the brand into the new Select by Hilton.

 The company now operates fifteen city centre hotels in New York, Boston, San Francisco, Washington DC, Miami, Park City, Singapore, Tokyo, Edinburgh, London (2), Amsterdam, Porto, Glasgow and Manchester, and six airport hotels in London Gatwick, Amsterdam Schiphol, Paris, Charles de Gaulle, Istanbul Airport (2), and Singapore Changi.